AdityaThyMoon/Customer-Insights-Analysis/README.md

-# Customer-EDA
+# Customer-Insights-Analysis
-EDA on a customer dataset.
+Exploratory data analysis on a shopper dataset.
 Link to the dataset: https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis